-(A) first-hand, direct evidence that a student has violated this Code; or the instructor may reduce the grade of such student to a grade, including failure, that is proportionate to the gravity of such violation.
+the instructor may reduce the grade of such student to a grade, including failure, that is proportionate to the gravity of such violation.

-(B) the facts concerning a violation are not in dispute as between such instructor and student;

-(2) No instructor may reduce a grade under this sub-section unless such student has been provided notice and an opportunity to respond.

-(3) Such instructor shall report any such grade reduction to the Academic Dean, the Executive Associate Dean, and the Fletcher Registrar, who shall maintain a record of such reduction, separate from the transcript of such student, in the repository maintained under section 5(b)(6)(B) of this Code.

-(4) In the event the instructor or the Academic Dean believes that an additional penalty beyond grade reduction would be appropriate, the instructor or the Academic Dean may refer such report to the Committee, which shall consider such report in accordance with section 5(a)(1) of this Code.

-(5)(A) Any such student who believes that such instructor has reduced any such grade in violation of the provisions of this Code may petition the Committee in writing, setting forth a reasonable factual basis for such belief and asking the Committee to redress such grade.

-(B) Any such student is strongly encouraged to discuss the matter with such instructor before initiating such petition.

-(C) The Committee shall consider such petition in accordance with section 7 of this Code.

-(b)(1) In the event an instructor has-

-(A) no first-hand, direct evidence that a student has violated this Code, or the facts concerning a violation are in dispute as between such instructor and student; but

-(B) a reasonable factual basis for believing that a student has violated this Code; the instructor may report such belief to the Academic Dean.

-(2) Following the transmittal of any such report, the Academic Dean or the instructor may, upon giving notice to such student and an opportunity to respond, refer such report to the Committee, which shall consider such report in accordance with section 5(a)(1) of this Code.

-(c) In the event the Academic Dean or the Executive Associate Dean receives information providing a reasonable factual basis to believe that a student has violated this Code, the Academic Dean or Executive Associate Dean shall report such belief to the appropriate instructor, who shall provide such student with notice and an opportunity to respond, and who may thereafter refer such report to the Committee, which shall consider such report in accordance with section 5 of this Code.
+- (2) No instructor may reduce a grade under this sub-section unless such student has been provided notice and an opportunity to respond. - (3) Such instructor shall report any such grade reduction to the Academic Dean, the Executive Associate Dean, and the Fletcher Registrar, who shall maintain a record of such reduction, separate from the transcript of such student, in the repository maintained under section 5(b)(6)(B) of this Code. - (4) In the event the instructor or the Academic Dean believes that an additional penalty beyond grade reduction would be appropriate, the instructor or the Academic Dean may refer such report to the Committee, which shall consider such report in accordance with section 5(a)(1) of this Code. - (5)(A) Any such student who believes that such instructor has reduced any such grade in violation of the provisions of this Code may petition the Committee in writing, setting forth a reasonable factual basis for such belief and asking the Committee to redress such grade. - (B) Any such student is strongly encouraged to discuss the matter with such instructor before initiating such petition. - (C) The Committee shall consider such petition in accordance with section 7 of this Code. - (b)(1) In the event an instructor has- - (A) no first-hand, direct evidence that a student has violated this Code, or the facts concerning a violation are in dispute as between such instructor and student; but - (B) a reasonable factual basis for believing that a student has violated this Code; the instructor may report such belief to the Academic Dean. - (2) Following the transmittal of any such report, the Academic Dean or the instructor may, upon giving notice to such student and an opportunity to respond, refer such report to the Committee, which shall consider such report in accordance with section 5(a)(1) of this Code. - (c) In the event the Academic Dean or the Executive Associate Dean receives information providing a reasonable factual basis to believe that a student has violated this Code, the Academic Dean or Executive Associate Dean shall report such belief to the appropriate instructor, who shall provide such student with notice and an opportunity to respond, and who may thereafter refer such report to the Committee, which shall consider such report in accordance with section 5 of this Code.